 What's included: Replacing worn brake pads on the front wheels, inspecting rotors, testing brake fluid.

 Red flag price: Any quote over $700 for just front brake pads on these vehicles should be questioned.
+If you're worried about being overcharged, read our guide on the most common auto repair scams.

 Sometimes rotors are too worn, warped, or damaged to resurface.
 When this happens, both pads and rotors need replacement.
 This is more expensive but necessary for safe braking.